 HIV could be reducing effectiveness of vaccines

-The data, published in the Journal of Infectious Diseases, studied 50 matched pairs of HIV+ and HIV- women born before 1971 who, as children, had been vaccinated for smallpox.
+Their work, published in the Journal of Infectious Diseases, studied 50 matched pairs of HIV-negative and HIV-positive women born before 1971 who, as children, had been vaccinated for smallpox.

 The team chose Smallpox for their study because it’s been more than 70 years since the last known case in the United States, thus there was no danger of the women having been exposed to the virus in recent years.